allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 ###Follow Terrain mode

-This option is controlled by a switch to the right of the *Hover* switch.

 When it is enabled, it changes the meaning of altitude and vertical speed within TCA: all systems start using *height from the ground* and *vertical speed of the **ground** relative to the ship* rather than altitude relative to the 'sea level' and vertical speed relative to the planet's center.

 It also enables the *Radar* that scans the relief on course.
 Then, to avoid collisions with hillside, mountains or buildings, TCA temporarily either changes the course or slows the ship down and increases the altitude to fly above the obstacle.
 This behavior is also indicated by corresponding status messages: "Ascending" and "Obstacle On Course".

 ###AutoThrottle

-This option is controlled by a switch at the end of the VSC controls row of the Main window.

 When it is enabled, the Main Throttle is locked at 100% and the keyboard throttle controls (default: *Shift*/*Ctrl*, *Z* and *X*) are used to set desired vertical speed or altitude instead.
 If VSC itself is off (i.e. the *Hover* is off and the desired vertical speed is set to maximum) and *AutoThrottle* is enabled, it automatically enables VSC and sets the desired vertical speed to 0.